aclark4life/parse2plone/README.txt

 It is designed to satisfy only the most trivial of use cases (e.g. a simple static site in /var/www/html).
 Think of it as a tool for proof concept, only.
-For more serious deployments, with more options for customization and reuse, please see `funnelweb`_.
+For more serious deployments, with more options for customization and reuse please see `funnelweb`_.

 .. _`funnelweb`: http://pypi.python.org/pypi/funnelweb